SNP genotyping: Primer extension

 Primer extension is a two step process that first involves the hybridization of a probe to the bases immediately upstream of the SNP nucleotide followed by a ‘mini-sequencing’ reaction, in which DNA polymerase extends the hybridized primer by adding a base that is complementary to the SNP nucleotide.
-This incorporated base is detected and determines the SNP allele (Goelet et al. 1999; Syvanen 2001).
+This incorporated base is detected and determines the SNP allele.
 Because primer extension is based on the highly accurate DNA polymerase enzyme, the method is generally very reliable.
 Primer extension is able to genotype most SNPs under very similar reaction conditions making it also highly flexible.
 The primer extension method is used in a number of assay formats.
-These formats use a wide range of detection techniques that include MALDI-TOF Mass spectrometry (see Sequenom) and ELISA-like methods.
+These formats use a wide range of detection techniques that include MALDI-TOF mass spectrometry (see Sequenom) and ELISA-like methods.

 Generally, there are two main approaches which use the incorporation of either fluorescently labeled dideoxynucleotides (ddNTP) or fluorescently labeled deoxynucleotides (dNTP).
 With ddNTPs, probes hybridize to the target DNA immediately upstream of SNP nucleotide, and a single, ddNTP complementary to the SNP allele is added to the 3’ end of the probe (the missing 3'-hydroxyl in didioxynucleotide prevents further nucleotides from being added).
 Each ddNTP is labeled with a different fluorescent signal allowing for the detection of all four alleles in the same reaction.
 With dNTPs, allele-specific probes have 3’ bases which are complementary to each of the SNP alleles being interrogated.
 If the target DNA contains an allele complementary to the probe's 3’ base, the target DNA will completely hybridize to the probe, allowing DNA polymerase to extend from the 3’ end of the probe.
 This is detected by the incorporation of the fluorescently labeled dNTPs onto the end of the probe.
 If the target DNA does not contain an allele complementary to the probe's 3’ base, the target DNA will produce a mismatch at the 3’ end of the probe and DNA polymerase will not be able to extend from the 3' end of the probe.
 The benefit of the second approach is that several labeled dNTPs may get incorporated into the growing strand, allowing for increased signal.
 However, DNA polymerase in some rare cases, can extend from mismatched 3’ probes giving a false positive result.